Find out what to eat in Queenstown but first, let’s take a step back and remember how this town came to be and appreciate its history.

 By Mass Rapid Transit

 The planning area contains three bus terminals.
 You can find Ghim Moh Bus Terminal along Ghim Moh Road, while Buona Vista Bus Terminal is along Holland Drive.
-They are both close to Buona Vista MRT Station.
+Both are close to Buona Vista MRT Station.

 Queenstown Foodie Guide